D3SOX/arch-guide/docs/installation/live-setup.md

 ls /sys/firmware/efi/efivars
 ```
 If the directory does not exist, the system may be booted in Legacy BIOS Mode.
-Most likely you want to do a UEFI install so please double check if your system supports UEFI and you selected the correct entry in the boot menu (In most cases prefixed with UEFI)
+Most likely you want to do a UEFI install so please double-check if your system supports UEFI and you selected the correct entry in the boot menu (In most cases prefixed with UEFI)